reprodutibilidadecomputacional/repcompbio_website/README.en.md

 ### Contributing

- * Welcome, and thank you for your interest in contributing to our project!
+ * Thank you for your interest in contributing to our project!
  * We are looking for people to help us develop and maintain our webpage

 * Contact us via [e-mail](mailto:reprodutibilidadecomputacional@gmail.com) or through our Instagram ([@reprodcomputbio](https://www.instagram.com/reprodcomputbio/))